Towards 6G with Connected Sky: UAVs and Beyond: Beyond Low-Altitude UAVs

 \subsection{On the path to 6G: Complementing terrestrial networks with non-terrestrial networks}

 Complementing terrestrial cellular networks with NTNs is indispensable towards a connected sky.
 In particular, complementing terrestrial with satellite links is important beyond the ability to operate in remote areas.
-Satellites can be used to increase communications reliability.
-Currently such redundant solutions are quite expensive both in terms of communications cost and additional hardware that must be carried in the drone.
 It is envisioned that 6G will likely provide integrated solutions with capabilities such as handover or simultaneous use between terrestrial and satellite within a single modem.
 An NTN utilizes a space-borne or airborne payload to embark a network node for communication.
 A space-borne platform refers to a satellite which may be placed into low Earth orbit (LEO), medium Earth orbit (MEO), or geosynchronous Earth orbit (GEO).
 An airborne payload refers to a high altitude platform station, which can take the form of airplane, balloon, or airship.

 While terrestrial cellular networks have become increasingly widely deployed, there are remote areas where it is cost prohibitive to build terrestrial cellular networks.
 Meanwhile, it is not uncommon to find UAV use cases in remote areas.
 One example use case is pipeline inspection and monitoring, in which the inspectors rely on UAVs taking photos and videos of pipelines in remote areas and sending the data back for processing.
 UAVs also find uses in forestry applications and can assist in wildfire monitoring, forest health monitoring, wildlife tracking, etc. To provide connectivity to the UAVs flying in the remote areas, it is indispensable to complement terrestrial cellular networks with NTNs by utilizing high-altitude platform stations and satellite technology.